 The bread basket was a highlight.
 I loved the little baguettes – they were the cutest creations!
 The butter on the right came in different varieties.
 I didn’t catch the names of the butter, but they were delicious!
 It’s definitely not something you would find at any supermarket.

 Overall, the experience at Alexander’s Steakhouse was great.
-I enjoyed my time there and I am extremely thankful to have experienced it with Mario.
+I enjoyed my time there, and I am extremely thankful to have experienced it with Mario.
 Comparing this to Gucci Osteria, both have their pros and cons.
 It depends on what you’re looking for.
 If you care a lot about the ambiance, you’d see yourself at Gucci Osteria.
 You’d still receive the white-glove service at both restaurants.
-If you’re fancying for steak, you’d definitely be at Alexander’s.
+If you’re fancying steak, you’d definitely be at Alexander’s.

 111 N Los Robles Ave